VishnuSubramanian/learnjs/javascript.md

                           5. undefined
                           6. symbol

   Although these data types are a relatively small amount, they enable you to perform useful functions with your applications.
 Objects and functions are the other fundamental elements in the language.
 You can think of objects as named containers for values, and functions as procedures that your application can perform.

+                /***** Data type conversion *****/

+      JavaScript is a dynamically typed language.
+That means you don't have to specify the data type of a variable when you declare it, and data types are converted automatically as needed during script execution.
+So, for example, you could define a variable as follows:

+      var answer = 42;
+      answer = "Thanks for all the fish...";
+      Because JavaScript is dynamically typed, this assignment does not cause an error message.

+      In expressions involving numeric and string values with the + operator, JavaScript converts numeric values to strings.
+For example, consider the following statements:

+      x = "The answer is " + 42 // "The answer is 42"
+      y = 42 + " is the answer" // "42 is the answer"
+      In statements involving other operators, JavaScript does not convert numeric values to strings.
+For example:

+      "37" - 7 // 30
+      "37" + 7 // "377"